nexusunited/docker-php/README.md

-# docker-php
+# php container for docker

-Docker container for php
+The container are used for local basic-docker development or ci pipelines